j2krueger/a-new-addventure-backend/README.md

 	- comment viewing options
 	- store all relevant settings (light/dark mode, etc) in localStorage for everyone
 	- store all settings on server for logged in users
-- show an entry
+- show a chapter
-- show a chain of entries up to a specified endpoint
+- show a chain of chapters up to a specified endpoint
 - search by:
 	- all
 	- author
 	- keywords
-	- (story/branch/entry) title text
+	- (story/branch/chapter) title text
 	- body text
 	- choice text
 	- order by: